-It’s time to face the facts, Nikki.
+It’s time to face the facts.
 Not everyone likes frosting.

 I won’t panic.
 I won’t gasp in shock.
-I won’t faint in sudden terror.
+I won’t faint in sudden terror upon this discovery.

 I won’t ask you, in utter disbelief, why you don’t like the dreamy, cloudlike concoction of whipped sugar and butter gently placed atop a cupcake.
 I won’t ask you why you don’t like the textural balance between the cakey base and the fluffy frosting.

 I don’t need to know.
 It’s fine, I’m fine, we’re fine.

 But while I’m blissfully licking the spatula from a bowlful of thick and luscious vanilla buttercream I just made, you can feast your eyes on this easy, 100% frosting-free way to decorate a cupcake!